Contact Lenses Dallas

 How Often Should I Replace my Contact Lenses?

-You should keep in mind that contact lenses are actual medical devices and they must be worn properly to reduce the risk of infection.
+You should keep in mind that contact lenses are actually medical devices and they must be worn properly to reduce the risk of infection.
 Depending on the manufacturer and lens material, contact lenses can be worn in several different ways.
 Your Doctor will discuss the proper wearing protocol:

 - A few lenses have been approved for 30 days of continuous wear.